blrobin2/cqrs-cafe/README.md

 In the Aggregate, it looks for methods prepended with 'apply' for applying Events that happen in the system, and methods prepended with 'handle' for handling Commands that are dispatched.

-In queries, it looks at the 'iSubscribeTo' property to determine which Events, and methods prepended with 'apply' for applying Events that happen in the system.
+In queries, it looks at the 'iSubscribeTo' property to determine which Events about which it should notify the query, and methods prepended with 'apply' for applying Events that happen in the system.

 The queries are bound to the Domain so that we only initialize them once and they can hold the most recent state as a result of the events.